 Buying Car Insurance in West Virginia

-West Virginia drivers pay some of the highest insurance rates in the nation according to a 2014 sample survey done by Insure.com.
-The state ranks at number 6 among all states for the average cost of insurance, an the study came back with an average cost that is about $400 higher than the overall national average.
+West Virginia drivers pay some of the highest insurance rates in the nation according to a 2017 sample survey by Insure.com.
+The state ranks at number 15 among all states for the average cost of insurance, the study came back with an average cost of $1369 compared to the national average of $1318.
+This does not seem like much of a difference, but there are 36 states that offer a less expensive premium.

 West Virginia drivers can shop around to compare rates in order to reduce their premiums.
 There is currently no state program to assist drivers with low-cost insurance.
 The West Virginia Offices of the Insurance Commissioner offers resources to help drivers understand insurance and shop effectively for the right policy.